MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 ![image](https://github.com/MrR0807/Notes/assets/24605837/3400b453-a888-416a-83be-e34a586576b0)

 EBS Optimized instances.
 Whether EC2 is EBS optimised depends on an option that sets on a per instance basis.
+Historically network was shared between data networking and EBS storage networking.
+This resulted in contention and limited performance for both types of networking.
+Simply put, an instance being EBS optimized means that some stack optimizations have taken place and dedicated capacity has been provided for the instance for EBS usage.